Relative $K$-theory for $C^*$-algebras: Introduction

 As for $K_1$, homotopy is a much more natural equivalence and hence the portrait of the relative $K_1$ group gets less of a makeover than that of $K_0$.
 In fact, the two portraits are more or less the same.
 However, we draw a useful property from \cite{karoubi} which deserves to be mentioned.
 It is possible to define (ordinary and relative) $K_1$-groups more generally using partial unitaries (elements which are partial isometries and normal) rather than unitaries alone.
 This more general representation of group elements is especially convenient if one of (or both) $A$ and $B$ are not unital but contain nontrivial projections, such as $\K$, the compact operators on a separable Hilbert space (see Example \ref{gamma}).

 The goal of the paper is to develop a clear picture of relative $K$-theory for C$^*$-algebras using the setup in \cite{karoubi}, as an alternative to the mapping cone.
 We remark that a preliminary development of the picture may be found in \cite{putnam3}, where the relative $K_0$-group of an inclusion $A'\subseteq A$ is described using this approach.
 We also remark that, although the intention in \cite{karoubi} is mainly to develop topological $K$-theory, the setup lends itself quite well to C$^*$-algebras.
-In fact, one could pursue these results more generally using Banach algebras, but we will not conduct such a pursuit beyond the definitions and preliminary results.

 The paper is organized as follows.
 In section 2 we state the theorems and discuss some examples.
-In section 3 we present the general definition of relative $K$-theory in the context of C$^*$-algebras and show that the elements of the theory can be represented in a simple form.
+In section 3 we present the definition of relative $K$-theory in the context of C$^*$-algebras and show that the elements of the relative groups can be represented in a simple form.
 In section 4 we prove the results.